 Once baked, strudel gets soggy when stored.
 To make your strudel ahead of time, you could wrap the strudel at this point, unbaked, in cling film, and refrigerate it for a couple of hours.
 Or, one can freeze the strudel at this stage for a couple of weeks.
 Thaw and brush again with some butter before baking.

 Baking the apple strudel

 Bake on the middle rack for 15 minutes or until starting to brown.
-Brush with clarified butter and dust with confectioner’s sugar.
+Brush with clarified butter and do not forget to dust with confectioner’s sugar.
 If necessary, turn the baking sheet for even coloring.
-Bake another 5 to 10 minutes or until golden brown.
+Bake another 10 minutes or until well browned.
 Let cool on a cooling rack, or the bottom will get soggy.
 Cool for at least 15 minutes.

 Serving the Viennese apple strudel

 Dust with confectioner’s sugar and slice with a very sharp or serrated knife.
 Serve right away while still warm with a spoonful of “Schlag,” Viennese lightly sweetened whipped cream.

 Don’t miss the video we made to illustrate the process:

 This page depends on wonderful people like you: